TOP>Specialty Glass Solutions> Carrier Glass Solutions for Ultra Thin Glass Handling

 This technology's core is a lamination process that bonds an ultra-thin layer of UTG, less than 0.1 mm thick, onto a sturdier carrier glass.
 A specialized bonding layer is strategically placed between these two glass components, creating a robust and stable composite material.
 This composite substrate retains the exceptional properties of UTG, such as transparency, heat resistance, and electrical insulation, while significantly enhancing its manageability.

 Integrating AGC's Carrier Glass Technology into the manufacturing process is relatively straightforward.
 The carrier glass with the bonded UTG is supplied to the customer, who then incorporates it into their product development cycle.
-Once the desired sensor or circuit is formed on the UTG layer, the carrier glass can be removed through a process known as Mechanical Lift Off (MLO).
+Once the desired device is formed on the UTG layer, the carrier glass can be removed through a process known as Mechanical Lift Off (MLO).
 It leaves behind the patterned UTG that is ready for integration into the final product.

 The process can be summarized as follows: